camunda/blog.camunda.org/content/post/2019/08/keycloak-identity-provider-extension.md

 Camunda already provides a generic sample for Single Sign On when using Spring Boot.
 See <https://github.com/camunda-consulting/code/tree/master/snippets/springboot-security-sso>.
 Of course, these principles can be applied to Keycloak as well.

 From my point of view this is a good starting point, but SSO is only half of the story.
 If one needs to use `IdentityService` APIs or wants to see actual Users and Groups show up in Cockpit, then you just can't get any further.
 But why should I stop using the Camunda Identity Service just because we have moved to the cloud?
+Why would I even invest valuable time thinking about what is possible and  what restrictions may apply?
 As an architect I want to integrate with Keycloak in the same way I used to with LDAP in older days and have a fully integrated solution.
 This would make life much easier.
 So here we are - we've written a Keycloak Identity Provider Plugin.

 The Keycloak Identity Provider Plugin is a Community Extension and can be found here: [https://github.com/camunda/camunda-bpm-identity-keycloak](https://github.com/camunda/camunda-bpm-identity-keycloak)